 Paymentsense and iZettle are two very different services.
-Paymentsense is a traditional merchant service provider that opens a unique merchant account for you to process payments through.
-They will charge monthly fees, transaction fees and other costs, and you commit to an ongoing contract.
+Paymentsense is an independent sales organisation (ISO) that opens a unique merchant account for processing payments through a traditional card machine.
+Monthly fees, transaction charges and other costs apply, and you commit to an ongoing contract.

 |Price||Monthly fees – vary|